-In case of S. 135(5) (Other than ongoing project) Opening Balance Amount deposited in Specified Fund of Sch.
-VII within 6 months Amount required to be spent during the year Amount spent during the year Closing Balance Remarks 2.94 - 6.81 9.75 Refer note (g) below g) As per sub section (5) of Section 135 of the Companies Act, 2013 in respect of other than ongoing projects, the Company is required to transfer such unspent amount to any fund as mentioned in schedule VII within six months from the end of the financial year, however till the date of these Ind AS financial statement the same has not been transferred to the specified fund.
+(₹ in Million In case of S. 135(5) (Other than ongoing project) Opening Balance Amount deposited in Specified Fund of Sch.
+VII within 6 months Amount required to be spent during the year Amount spent during the year Closing Balance Remarks 2.94 6.81 • 9.75 Refer note (h) below